breatheco-de/content/src/content/how-to/Regex-For-End-Of-Line.md

 Javascript is the language of the web, and RegEx is used constantly in form validations and data validation.

-### Using EOL Using EOL RegEx on JavaScript  with String methods
+### Using EOL RegEx on JavaScript  with String methods

 The String Object in JavaScript allows us to use `match()`, `matchAll()`,  `replace()`, `replaceAll()`, `search()`, and `split()`.
 All these methods follow the same syntax, as String methods, you access them using the dot (`.`).